An unforgettable walk through the wonders of history and beauty

 Not far down via Duomo there are several other wonderful monuments: the Lucchesiana Library, the Bishop’s Palace – which houses the diocesan museum MUDIA – and the Church of Santa Maria dei Greci, built on the foundations of a Greek temple.
 The main shopping area is located in via Atenea with its boutiques, trendy bars and cozy restaurants; strolling along via Atenea you will encounter mysterious alleys and flights of stairs which conduct deeper into the historical centre of town to hidden pearls such as the Monastery of Santo Spirito.
 This monastery and its adjacent Church of Santo Spirito boast splendid baroque stuccoes and magnificent arches in typical Chiaramontine style.
 In piazza San Francesco a stone staircase leads down to the small convent in Chiaramontine style of the Friars Franciscans Minor : another gem representative of the Medieval Era.

 The library is a multimedial documentary centre dedicated entirely to the life and works of the Nobel playwright.
-It’s an integral part of the Casa Museo Luigi Pirandello.
+It’s an integral part of the Luigi Pirandello House Museum.

 The Collegium of Saints Agostino and Tommaso, or “Episcopal Seminary”, is a building of the 18th century wich has incorporated the medieval “Steri”: the fortified castle of the Chiaramonte family.